rlf037/Basic-Neural-Network/README.md

     - `early_stoppage` Stops the model if it hasn't improved in x epochs.
     - `save_weights` Only save the best weights that model recorded.

-- `LoadModel` Loads a saved model's weights & biases to re-use.
+Class `LoadModel` Loads a saved model.

 `nnet.py` contains the class for the Neural Network (NN) and other class functions.

 Accuracy:
 ##### 97% on 1st epoch.
 98% after 3 epochs.

 ## Usage